Amanda E. Herbert, Durham University

-Amanda Herbert is Associate Director at the Folger Institute of the Folger Shakespeare Library, where she leads the Fellowships Program.
+Amanda Herbert is a historian of the body: gender and sexuality, health and wellness, food and drink.
 She earned her Ph.D. in History from the Johns Hopkins University.
-She is a historian of the body: gender and sexuality, health and medicine, food and drink.
-Her first book, Female Alliances: Gender, Identity, and Friendship in Early Modern Britain was published by Yale University Press in 2014, and she is at work on her second, Water Works: Faith, Health, and Medicine in the British Atlantic.
-She is co-director of a $1.5 million Mellon initiative in collaborative research at the Folger Institute, Before ‘Farm to Table’: Early Modern Foodways and Cultures, and co-curated the 2019 Folger exhibition First Chefs: Fame and Foodways from Britain to the Americas.
+Her first book, Female Alliances: Gender, Identity, and Friendship in Early Modern Britain was published by Yale University Press in 2014, and she is at work on her second, Spa Medicine and Body Politics in the British Atlantic.
+She served as co-director of the $1.5 million Mellon initiative in collaborative research at the Folger Institute, Before ‘Farm to Table’: Early Modern Foodways and Cultures, and co-curated the 2019 Folger exhibition First Chefs: Fame and Foodways from Britain to the Americas.
+She is interested in the history of leftovers.
 You can follow her on Twitter @amandaeherbert.
-(Photo credit: Yassin Mansouri)

 Ryan Kashanipour is an anthropologist and historian of medicine and science in Latin America with particular interests in plants, foods, and recipes.
 He holds masters and doctoral degrees in Library Science and History and is currently completing a book on early modern medial recipes book called Between Magic and Medicine: Colonial Yucatec Healing and the Spanish Atlantic World, which explores sickness and healing in colonial Yucatán and the production of medical knowledge in the Enlightenment-era Spanish Atlantic.